plaisier-lab/U5_hNSC_Neural_G0/index.md

 - **results/ccAdata_velocity_stream_tsne.png** - tSNE embeddings with RNA velocity stream lines.

 #### 3. Prepare data for building classifier
-We facilitate further analysis in Python by converting the WT U5 hNSC data into a loom file:
+We facilitate further analysis in Python by converting the WT U5-hNSC data into a loom file:

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# Rscript converting_to_loom.R